statistik-lehre/rtutorials/README.md

 <!-- badges: end -->

-This R package provides interactive statistics tutorials, aiming to learn statistics simultaneosly to the R programming language.
+This R package provides interactive statistics tutorials, aiming to learn statistics in sync with the `R` programming language.
 It is tailored for third semester environmental and civil engineering students of Kassel university in Germany, and therefore the content is in German.